 If it feels at this point like I am talking about Toy Story 4 more on a philosophical note than a typical movie review one, it’s because the movie invites that sort of discussion.
 Not since Inside Out has Pixar achieved this level of successful–and sometimes provocative–poignancy, and while it’s not going to floor you quite as much as that film (or, for that matter, Toy Story 3), bringing tissues is nevertheless highly recommended.

-Though even is it didn’t have all of its emotional gravitas going for it, Toy Story 4 would still be terrifically entertaining, and it’s amazing how much it works as a suspense film.
+Though even if it didn’t have all of its emotional gravitas going for it, Toy Story 4 would still be terrifically entertaining, and it’s amazing how much it works as a suspense film.
 Nearly 25 years after the franchise began, the audience still flinches every time these toys get stepped on, torn open, or smashed into a wall.
 This is helped greatly by the animation, which might be the most detailed Pixar has ever produced.
 You’ve never seen rain look this great in an animated movie, as drops pound down on Woody’s cloth body with almost breathtaking realism.
 You can see the individual stitches on Bo’s cape, the floating specs of dust in the antique shop, and, of course, tons of the studio’s usual Easter Eggs (blink and you’ll miss a “Battlesaurs” lunch box).
-A traveling carnival, where a good portion of the movie takes place, almost explodes with life as its lights dominate the night sky, overflowing the screen with action in an almost intoxicating manner (as an aside, Toy Story 4 is the first in the series to be presented in the widescreen format).
+A traveling carnival, where a good portion of the movie takes place, practically explodes with life as its lights dominate the night sky, overflowing the screen with action in a borderline intoxicating manner (as an aside, Toy Story 4 is the first in the series to be presented in the widescreen format).